Skip to content

 White Tiger 137

-Shape & features
+Shape & Features

 The shapes of all three boards are a fusion of classic, slightly longer freeracers and modern, lively slalom boards.
 All shapes are equipped with important features that contribute to performance and the service experience.